-Taking the pledge a step further, Warthin told me about some additional ways people can stay safe in Yellowstone.
+Taking the Yellowstone Pledge a step further, Warthin told me about some additional ways people can stay safe in Yellowstone.

-One way, she said, is to practice what she calls “safe selfies,” or not getting to close to animals or other potential dangers.
+One way, she said, is to practice what she calls “safe selfies,” or not getting too close to animals or other potential dangers.

-Through the pledge, park officials ask that people stay a distance of at least 25 yards from bison or elk.
+Through the Yellowstone Pledge, park officials ask that people stay a distance of at least 25 yards from bison or elk.

 Animals aren’t the only issues to be aware of, she said.
-In fact, the pledge also addresses the thermal areas of Yellowstone – the areas that include several geyser basins as well as other hot springs, mud pots, and fumaroles.
+In fact, the Yellowstone Pledge also addresses the thermal areas of Yellowstone – the areas that include several geyser basins as well as other hot springs, mud pots, and fumaroles.